karolis2/TechTest/README.md

 * Implement authentication and login based on the users being stored.
 * Implement bundling of static assets.
 * Update the data access layer to use a real database, and implement database schema migrations.

+**COMMENT: Here I only added SQLite and migrations to use the db.
+But I spent to much time with CRUD.
+But for data layer I would async awayt and async functions. for the login username and pwd would have to be checked on the DB and details would have to stay in the session, so we could use for the audit logs.
+Also as data layer is kept in the services, api would just be accessing the them.**

 ## Additional Notes